n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Create a new recurring expense
     * Update an existing recurring expense
     * Delete an recurring expense
-    * Perform actions on an recurring expense (ex. archive, restore)
+    * Perform actions on an recurring expense (ex. start, stop, email, archive, restore)
     * Get data of an recurring expense
     * Get data of all recurring expenses
 * Project